MuffinLorde/Dystribute/README.md

   <h1 align="center">Dystribute Package Manager</h1>
 </p>
 Dystribute is a package manager that connects to GitHub and platforms to get you the best version of your wanted package or program.
 Not one developer, all developers.

+> [!IMPORTANT]
+> Dystribute is still in an early phase of development and is very unstable